Jorge Vilda: Career

-Spain women's youth national football teams
+Spain women's youth national football teams, 2009–15, 2018

+Under-17

-A former youth player at the academies of Barcelona, Rayo Vallecano and Real Madrid, Vilda began as an assistant coach to his father, Angel, at WU17 and WU19 level, before taking the head coach's position with Spain's WU17s in 2009.
-During five years at that level, Spain won gold (2010 & 2011), silver (2014) and bronze (2013) at UEFA Women's U-17 EUROs, in addition to silver (2014) and bronze (2010) at the FIFA U-17 Women's World Cup.
+A former youth player at the academies of Barcelona, Rayo Vallecano and Real Madrid, Vilda began as an assistant coach to his father at the women's under-17 level before taking the head coach's position with Spain women's under-17 team in 2009.
+At the U-17 Euro, Spain won gold in 2010 and 2011, silver in 2014, and bronze in 2013.
+They also achieved third place at the 2010 U-17 World Cup and second place at the 2014 tournament.

+Under-19

-In 2014 he was among the ten nominees for that year's FIFA Coach of the Year for Women's Football, and was appointed to the head coach's role with Spain's WU19s, who collected silver medals at the UEFA Women's U-19 EURO in 2014 and 2015.
-Vilda was appointed as head coach to the senior side later that year.
+In 2014, Vilda was among the ten nominees for the FIFA World Coach of the Year for Women's Football, and was appointed to be head coach of Spain women's under-19 team.
+The team collected silver medals at the 2014 and 2015 U-19 Euro tournaments.

+Additionally, Vilda oversaw Spain's victory at the 2018 U-19 Euro, which — alongside his role with the senior national team — contributed to his shortlisting for the award of The Best FIFA Woman's Coach 2018.

-Spain women's national team
+Spain women's national team, 2015–23

+2015–2022: Appointment and growing momentum

-Appointed Spain's senior head coach in 2015, succeeding Ignacio Quereda, Vilda oversaw a successful qualifying campaign for the UEFA Women's EURO 2017.
-At the competition in the Netherlands, they reached the quarter-finals, where they lost on penalties to Austria after a 0–0 draw.
+Appointed Spain's senior head coach in 2015, succeeding Ignacio Quereda, Vilda oversaw a successful qualifying campaign for the 2017 Euro.
+At the competition in the Netherlands, Spain reached the quarter-finals where they lost on penalties to Austria.

-In 2018 Spain won the Cyprus Cup and also secured their place at the 2019 FIFA Women's World Cup – only their second appearance at the global event.
-Additionally, Vilda oversaw Spain's victory at the UEFA WU19 EURO, which contributed to being shortlisted for the award of The Best FIFA Woman's Coach 2018.
+In 2018, Spain won the Cyprus Cup and also secured their place at the 2019 Women's World Cup – only their second appearance at the tournament.

-By 2019, many of the players that Vilda had worked with at youth level, including Alexia Putellas, Amanda Sampedro, Virginia Torrecilla, Lola Gallardo, Nahikari García, Patri Guijarro, Mariona Caldentey and Ivana Andrés, had all established themselves as regular senior-squad members.
-At France 2019, Spain qualified from Group B in second place (behind Germany and ahead of China and South Africa), the first time Spain had reached the knockout stages of the FIFA WWC.
+By 2019, many of the players that Vilda had worked with at youth level —including Alexia Putellas, Lola Gallardo, Patri Guijarro, Mariona Caldentey, and Ivana Andrés — had established themselves as regular senior-squad members.
+At the 2019 World Cup, Spain qualified for the knockout stages for the first time at a Women's World Cup.
+Drawn against reigning champions the United States in the Round of 16, two penalties from Megan Rapinoe lead to Spain's elimination.

-Drawn against 2015 champions U.S. in the Round of 16, two penalties from Megan Rapinoe ended Spain's chances of reaching the last eight.
-Vilda and Spain's momentum continued into 2020, with La Roja finishing second in the SheBelieves Cup – beating England and Japan and losing to hosts United States.
+Vilda and Spain's momentum continued into 2020, with La Roja finishing second in the SheBelieves Cup.

+At the 2022 Euro, Spain were defeated in the quarter-finals by eventual champions England.